leebehrens/linux-notes/docs/notes/debian11.md

     1. Partitioning method: *Guided – use entire disk*

-        {{site.note}} If you choose *Guided – use entire disk and set up encrypted LVM*, you will have to provide the encryption passphrase every time you start your system.
+        {{site.callout_note}} If you choose *Guided – use entire disk and set up encrypted LVM*, you will have to provide the encryption passphrase every time you start your system.

     2. Select disk to partition

-        {{site.warning}} Be careful to choose the correct disk!
+        {{site.callout_caution}} Be careful to choose the correct disk!

     3. Partitioning scheme: All files in one partition (recommended for new users) (default)

-        {{site.note}} I looked at the various paritioning schemes, and ultimatly decided there wasn't enough benefit to me to use one of the multi-partition schemes.
+        {{site.callout_note}} I looked at the various paritioning schemes, and ultimatly decided there wasn't enough benefit to me to use one of the multi-partition schemes.

     4. This is an overview of your currently configured partitions and mount points: *Finish partitioning and write changes to disk*

     5. Write changes to disk? *Yes* (default)

-        {{site.caution}} This is your last chance before your drive is wiped!
+        {{site.callout_caution}} This is your last chance before your drive is wiped!

     **With encryption**

     1. Partitioning method: Guided – use entire disk and set up encrypted LVM

-        {{site.note}} You will have to provide the encryption passphrase every time you start your system.
+        {{site.callout_note}} You will have to provide the encryption passphrase every time you start your system.

     2. Select disk to partition (be careful to choose the correct one!)